Academic Excellence

 Xavier Teacher of the Year

-The Xavier University Teacher of the Year award will be reimagined for 2023-2024 to align with principles of Ignatian Pedagogy.
-The award will be given in two categories:
+The Xavier University Teacher of the Year award was reimagined in 2024 to align with principles of Ignatian Pedagogy.
+The award is now given in two categories:

 • Tenured faculty